Gedo (wrestler): Main booker and manager (2013–2018)

-Defection to Bullet Club (2018–present)
+Bullet Club (2018–2026)

 At the 2018 G1 Climax Finals, Okada parted ways with Gedo.
 Gedo returned at Destruction in Kobe, where it appeared he was going to save Okada but instead, hit him with a chair, becoming Jay White's new manager.
 At King of Pro-Wrestling, Gedo, White, and longtime tag partner Jado all completed their defection from Chaos to align themselves with Bullet Club.
 Throughout White's tenure as Bullet Club leader, Gedo managed White, as well as still wrestling occasionally, mostly in tag matches with White and other Bullet Club members.
 After White's departure from NJPW, Gedo began managing David Finlay, who became the new leader of Bullet Club.
 Gedo and Finlay later formed a sub-group to Bullet Club called "Bullet Club War Dogs", which consisted of the duo with Alex Coughlin, Clark Connors, Drilla Moloney, and Gabe Kidd, with wrestlers such as Jake Lee, Sanada, and Taiji Ishimori joining later on.

+On November 8, 2025, Gedo reunited with Kazuchika Okada as the latter made his surprise return to NJPW as a heel and was confirmed to be Hiroshi Tanahashi's opponent in his retirement match at Wrestle Kingdom 20.
+At the event on January 4, 2026, Okada defeated Tanahashi with Gedo in his corner.

+Unbound Co.
+(2026–present)

+After Wrestle Kingdom 20, at New Year Dash!!, David Finlay and Yota Tsuji announced the dissolution of Bullet Club and Mushozoku, replacing the alliance with Unbound Company, which was a complete merger.